 - a.
 To communicate through emails, instant messaging, and video calls - b.
 For educational research, online courses, and virtual classrooms - c.
 To play games, watch movies, and listen to music - d.
 To process large amounts of data - e.
-For graphic design, 3D modeling, and animation - 1.
-They are called data. - 2.
-An ATM or Automated Teller Machine is used to withdraw money, check bank account balances, transfer funds, and perform other banking transactions. - 3.
-Teachers use computers in hospitals to train medical staff, create educational materials, conduct online medical education programs, and access healthcare-related research and data. - 4.
-Computers may be used to store and organise data for easy retrieval and management.
+For graphic design, 3D modeling, and animation - 2.
+What are words and numbers that are fed into the computer called?
+They are called data. - 3.
+What is an ATM machine used for?
+An ATM or Automated Teller Machine is used to withdraw money, check bank account balances, transfer funds, and perform other banking transactions. - 4.
+How do teachers use computers at hospitals?
+Teachers use computers in hospitals to train medical staff, create educational materials, conduct online medical education programs, and access healthcare-related research and data. - 5.
+Write any one use of computers.

+Computers may be used to store and organize data for easy retrieval and management.